EnzymeFunctionInitiative/ENA_Database_Build/README.md

 # ENA_Database_Build
-Code used to process the European Nucleotide Archive (ENA) database.
+Code used to process the European Nucleotide Archive (ENA) dataset, gathering chromosomal context for genes that map to UniProtKB accession IDs.

 # Installation